Assassination of Martin Luther King Jr.: Alleged government involvement

+As early as August 1979, Jesse Jackson had been convinced that Ray was innocent, and wrote a foreword for Ray's book Who Killed Martin Luther King?: The True Story by the Alleged Assassin in 1991.
+The King family, along with other friends of King, believed his assassination could have been part of a larger government conspiracy, as the White House approved efforts to criticize King's reputation in an attempt to connect him with the Communist Party.

 Loyd Jowers

 In December 1993, Loyd Jowers, a white man from Memphis with business interests in the vicinity of the assassination site, appeared on ABC's Prime Time Live.
 He had gained attention by claiming that he had conspired with the mafia and the federal government to kill King.
 According to Jowers, Ray was a scapegoat and was not directly involved in the shooting.
 Jowers claimed that he had hired someone to kill King as a favor for a friend in the mafia, Frank Liberto, a produce merchant who died before 1993.

 According to the Department of Justice, Jowers had inconsistently identified different people as King's assassin since 1993.
 He had alternatively claimed the shooter was: (1) an African-American man who was on South Main Street on the night of the assassination (the "Man on South Main Street"); (2) "Raoul"; (3) a white "Lieutenant" with the Memphis Police Department; and (4) a person whom he did not recognize.
 The Department of Justice does not consider Jowers' accusations credible and refers to two of the accused individuals by pseudonym.
 It has stated that the evidence allegedly supporting the existence of "Raoul" is dubious.